|

 2007).
 An excellent follow-on to Fooled by Randomness above. |

-The books listed below are fairly new and should also be worthwhile.
+The books listed below should also be worthwhile.

 | Frank Armstrong,